Can Kidney Disease be Cured?

 Repair in Acute Kidney Failure

 In the case of acute kidney failure, if the underlying cause of the failure is treated promptly, the kidney function may return to normal after treatment.
-Until then, dialysis and medications are required to filter out waste products from the bloodstream.
+In acute kidney injury, supportive care and treatment of the underlying cause are primary; dialysis is required only in selected severe cases.

 However, if, due to any physical trauma, the kidney tissues are severely damaged, then it can turn into permanent kidney failure, and recovery is not possible.